shadel96/xRayDeepLearning-Final/README.md

 ![](./img/model_scores.PNG)

-There is also a visualization to give a basic understanding of how our model is identifying the information in each image:
+Additionally, LIME (Local Interpretable Model-Agnostic Explanations) was used to creeate some basic visualizations of how the final model was making predictions on the data:

 ![](./img/00-lime_visualizations.png)